 Powers of attorney are powerful documents as mentioned earlier.
 They grant an organization or individual the ability in acting on your behalf.
 The grantor of the authority or powers is referred to as the principal.
 A power of attorney is useful when you have important decisions to carry out but you won’t be present to execute them for whatever reason.

 When powers of attorney are drafted, they contain the names of those that are the agents or attorneys-in-fact.
 An agent will be the one who will act with your best interests in mind.
-Think of the agent as a person whom you gave power of attorney for authorization in settling legal matters, conducting a certain business, or signing documents on your behalf.
+Think of the agent as a person to whom you gave power of attorney for authorization in settling legal matters, conducting a certain business, or signing documents on your behalf.

-When you are choosing a person or organization to be your agent or attorney-in-fact, you are entering into what’s called as a fiduciary agreement, which means the agent will always act with your best interests in mind.
+When you are choosing a person or organization to be your agent or attorney-in-fact, you are entering into what’s called a fiduciary agreement, which means the agent will always act with your best interests in mind.
 The agent can be a member of the family, a friend, or an attorney.
 When selecting your agent, you should always make sure that you appoint one that you can trust completely.
-Also, it is important for a power of attorney to be drafted properly so the likelihood of the legal document of being abused is reduced.
+Also, it is important for a power of attorney to be drafted properly so the likelihood of the legal document being abused is reduced.

-What are the Different Kinds of POAs in UAE?
+What are the Different Kinds of POAs in the UAE?